 Located about an hour north of Baltimore on an indoor/outdoor farm in Spring Grove, Pennsylvania, Kim's Krypt Haunted Mill has more than 64 acres and six spooky attractions.
 You'll be frightened by a scary mill, a terror trail, a zombie escape, a maze, and hearses to rent.
 The attraction is open from mid-September through early November on Friday, Saturday, and Sunday evenings.

 A small family business since 2001, Bennett's Curse in Eastpoint Mall is just 15 minutes from Baltimore's city center.
 This longtime Halloween tradition includes six terrifying haunted houses in one complex.
 You'll find the Underworld, Legends of Halloween, Inferno 3D, Coulrophobia (a clown-themed house), Ravenbrook Asylum, and Bennett's Curse.
 Open days and special events run from late September through mid-February.

-Jason's Woods may be farther away (it's 78 miles from Baltimore), but it's well worth the extra miles.
-This scary attraction in Lancaster, Pennsylvania, takes live actors, animatronics, special effects, and sound design to present five horrifying events.
-There's the haunted hayride, chamber of horrors, zombie apocalypse, a haunted trail walk, and a carnival of fear.
-A mystery maze and theater are also included in the ticket price.
-This haunted house might be more of a drive, but it really is the best place to get more scare for your buck.
+Jason's Woods may be farther away—it's 78 miles from Baltimore in Lancaster, Pennsylvania—but it's well worth the extra miles to get more scare for your buck.
+This terrifying attraction takes place from late September through early November on Friday, Saturday, and Sunday nights.
+Live actors, animatronics, special effects, and sound design unite to present five horrifying events.
+Check out the haunted hayride, chamber of horrors, zombie apocalypse, a haunted trail walk, and a carnival of fear.